 Many women have either vowed to only wear flat shoes, while other women have banished them from their wardrobe entirely.
 While this decision often has to do with the height of the wearer, neither extreme is necessary -- no matter how short or tall you are.

 Flats should have a place in every woman's wardrobe.
 If worn correctly, flat shoes can be as stylish and fun as their high-heeled counterparts.
 And they often have the advantage of comfort that high heels will never beat.

 So, whether you're short, tall, or somewhere in between, give your feet a break every once in a while and slip into a pair of comfortable flats.
 Use the following guidelines to be sure that your fashion-rating is high even when your heels aren't.

 Accents like buckles, straps, gems or bows can also add a lot of interest to a pair of flats, although it's best not to go overboard with embellishments.
-When it comes to flats, a chic look is typically better than a quirky one, and it's a lot more versatile as well.
+When it comes to shoes without heels, a chic look is typically better than a quirky one, and it's a lot more versatile as well.

 Unless you're ultra-thin, you should avoid wearing really tight pants or skinny jeans with flats, as this can sometimes look frumpy and call attention to parts of your body you'd rather not emphasize.

-Instead, consider pairing flared or wide-legged pants with with pointed-toe flats for an ultra-stylish look.
+Instead, consider pairing flared or wide-legged pants with with pointed- or almond-toe flats for an ultra-stylish look.